Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 ### Number of Files in Alluxio

-Files refers to files and directories.
+In this section "files" refers to regular files and directories.
 The number of files in Alluxio can be monitored through the metric `Master.TotalPaths`.
 A third party metrics collector can be used to monitor the rate of change of this metric to determine how the number of files are growing over time.

 The number of files in Alluxio impacts the following: